iuliet716/flash-attention-cuda-from-scratch/docs/02_warp_softmax.md

 However, the full $N \times N$ score matrix is still materialized and repeatedly accessed in global memory.

-Step 03 introduces online softmax, while later fused steps address the larger intermediate-memory cost.
+Step 03 introduces online softmax, preparing for later fused steps that eliminate this intermediate matrix.